DiversityBlog Category Archive

 If gender bias is an unintended consequence of job opportunity ad-targeting, it means women executives and women technologists are at a disadvantage more than previously imagined.
 Women make less than men, on average, in their current workplaces.
 But that’s not all.
 Their future is also shortchanged . . .

-The study documents how Yahoo CEO Marissa Meyers and Facebook COO Sheryl Sandberg are the exceptions, not the rule.
-While women have made significant progress over the past dozen-and-a-half years, when you compare Silicon Valley public companies to large public companies not counted among the SV150, the difference is vast.
+SV 150 Gender Diversity remains poor.
+While women have made significant progress, when you compare Silicon Valley public companies to large public companies not counted among the SV150, the difference is vast.